EDC Events

 The EDC hosts a major dance history conference every two years.
 Proceedings are published and an archive of information on our previous conferences can be found here.

-The Call for papers is HERE.
-Check the website for updates.
-The Conference will bring together international specialists on historical dance topics spanning six centuries of dance history in the delightful surroundings of St Katharine’s Retreat House.
+The Conference brings together international specialists on historical dance topics spanning six centuries of dance history in the delightful surroundings of St Katharine’s Retreat House.

 Special Events: